SchoemanClaudia/TheScoop/README.md

   - https://www.scoopgelato.ie/
   - https://www.instagram.com/baskinrobbinsireland/

-- My mentor for the support and knowledge shared.
+- My mentor & facilitator for the support and knowledge shared.
 - Slack channel peers for their feedback and support with errors.
 - Tutor Assist for the support when debugging became overwhelming